Gourav-raj/ISTE-task3/README.md

 ***
 ## **Contributing**
-> A contributor are happy invited.
-People can make the nav bar srollspy using Bootstrap..also need to add a registration form.
+> All contributor are happly invited.
+People can who make the nav bar srollspy using Bootstrap..also need to add a registration form using php.

 ***